Need Answers?

 -

-In essence, positivity and maintaining a good quality of life until you pass.
+In essence, successful ageing means maintaining positivity and a good quality of life until you pass.

 In the literature, successful ageing is described as: avoiding disease, maintaining high cognitive and physical function, and engagement with life.
-My research goes further, suggesting a purpose for getting out of bed in the morning and being able to assist people as critical components.
+My research goes further.
+I believe successful ageing also requires having a purpose (your Ikigai) and being able to pursue the seven successful ageing components.

 -